Bringewood Ironworks

 The works were put into repair in 1782 and run by William Downing of Pembridge with a various partners, passing to ultimately Samuel George.
 The 1782 lease expired in 1815.
 This coincided with a depression in the iron industry at the end of the Napoleonic War.
 This seems to mark its closure.
-The furnace had probably closed in the 1790s, when Samuel George built at furnace at Knowbury close to Titterstone Clee.
+The furnace had probably closed in the 1790s, when Samuel George built at furnace at Knowbury close to Titterstone Clee Hill.

 From about 1740, in addition to the furnace and forge, there was a rolling mill further downstream, which produced blackplate, which was sent to a tinmill at Mitton (now in Stourport) to be made into tinplate.
 The name of a nearby wood suggests that tinplate may have been produced at Bringewood.
 However, this can only have been after period of the Knights' occupation of the works, as the surviving accounts (for 1733–78) show only blackplate being produced.

 Wood (for charcoal) came from the nearby chases of Bringewood, Mocktree and Darvel.
 Though the possibility of mining locally is mentioned in some leases, it is probable that the main source of ore was Titterstone Clee Hill.
 Pig iron, bar iron and blackplate, made in the works were carried by land to Bewdley for sale, so far as not sold locally.
 Bringewood bar iron enjoyed a high reputation as being tough.